Peter Gilgan is a Canadian billionaire. He is the CEO and founder of Mattamy, a home building company.

 By the end of the 1980s, he had more than one thousand people working for him.
 He was growing so fast he bought all of the land he could find.

 Unfortunately, in the early 1990s, the real estate market got hit again and Gilgan ended up with a bunch of plots he couldn’t sell.

 He made himself the promise never to buy land again if he didn’t know why he was buying it.

-He still owns some of the land he bought then to this day.
+He still owns some of that land.

 The 90s crisis didn’t stop people from moving to Toronto.
 Land was getting more and more expensive and Gilgan started to think about more efficient ways to use it.

 Around that time, Peter took a trip to Los Angeles.
 He saw how real estate developers dealt with land prices by building on wider, shorter lots, to limit land expenditure.